North Texas shooter kills 2, wounds 3 cops, takes own life | Law-Order

 - United States

-A gunman killed two people and wounded four others, including three police officers, before taking his own life on Saturday evening in the Dallas-Fort Worth area, police said.
+A gunman killed two people and wounded four others, including three police officers, before taking his own life Saturday evening in a home in the Dallas-Fort Worth area, police said.

 Haltom City Police Det.
-Matt Spillane said early Sunday that all of those wounded in the shooting in a residential neighborhood had non-life-threatening injuries and were expected to recover.
+Matt Spillane said early Sunday that all of those wounded in the shooting in a residential neighbourhood had non-life threatening injuries and were expected to recover.

+Spillane said the officers returned fire after being shot at while responding to a report of gunshots at a home around 6:45 p.m.

+One officer was hit in both legs, and the other two officers were shot in the arm.

 “The main focus is on how and why this happened,” Spillane told The Associated Press.